Ferdinando Maria Baccilieri: Beatification

 The beatification process started in Bologna and witnessed two process being held as a means of investigating his life and the work he did in his parish.
 The processes were also tasked with investigating how he exercised the proper virtues in a manner deemed prudent with Christian ethics and the principles of the Gospel.
 On 27 January 1966 all of his writings were approved after thorough investigation and were thus incorporated into the process and material collected.
 These processes occurred despite the fact that the Congregation for the Causes of Saints - under Pope John Paul II - did not grant their formal approval to the cause until 19 serJanuary 1979; this also conferred upon him the title of Servant of God - the first stage in the process.

 On 7 June 1988 a historical commission in Rome had to meet to see whether or not there were obstacles that could impede the process; the board granted their approval and thus allowed for the cause to proceed to the next stage.
 The postulation submitted the Positio - complete with biographical details and making the case for his sainthood - in 1989 with the Congregation for the Causes of Saints granting ratification to the previous diocesan processes on 2 June 1989.

-He was declared to be Venerable on 6 April 1995 after Pope John Paul II acknowledged the fact that he had lived a model life of heroic virtue that was consistent with Christian ethics and Gospel principles.

-The miracle needed for his beatification was reported to the postulation and then investigated in its diocese of origin.
-It received the formal ratification from Rome on 17 December 1993 and would proceed to Rome for stringent investigation.
-John Paul II approved the healing to be a legitimate miracle in 1998 and beatified Baccilieri on 3 October 1999.

-The current postulator assigned to the cause is the Servite priest Franco M. Azzali.
+He was declared to be venerable on 6 April 1995 after Pope John Paul II acknowledged the fact that he had lived a life of heroic virtue.
+A miracle attributed to Baccilieri's intercession was investigated in its diocese of origin.
+John Paul II approved the healing to be a miracle in 1998 and beatified Baccilieri on 3 October 1999.
+The postulator assigned to the cause is the Franco M. Azzali OSM.